hawleyfarm/hawleyfarm.github.com/content/accommodation/stables.md

 * Outdoor balcony area off lounge
 * BBQ and parking

-"We stayed at the Stables in November, it is well thought out conversion, finished to a high standard, it has every thing you could possible need.
+"We stayed at the Stables in November, it is well thought out conversion, finished to a high standard, it has everything you could possible need.
 We will most certainly return"

 Lynda L.